nats-io/nats.java/README.md

 Going forward, when a release contains only bug fixes, it's appropriate to simply bump the patch.
 But if an api is added, even one, then the minor version will be bumped.

+##### Force Reconnect

+There is a new `Connection` interface api: `void forceReconnect() throws IOException, InterruptedException;` If you call this, your connection will be immediately close and the reconnect logic will be executed.

 #### Version 2.17.4 Core Improvements

 This release was full of core improvements which improve use of more asynchronous behaviors including